 - They have the technical skills to architect a robust and scalable application that will continue to last as your business grows

 - They have the coding skills to efficiently write front-end, business logic, and data access code

 - They have the database skills to design a robust, performant, and maintainable database schema

 - They are professional and committed to seeing the project through to the end

-The common pitfalls we hear from customers about off-shore firms is that they are told “Yes” to everything, but in the end, there is a struggle to deliver.
+The common problems we hear from customers about offshore firms is that they are told “Yes” to everything, but in the end, there is a struggle to deliver.

 If you are going to hire someone to do a job that is outside your area of expertise, consider getting a recommendation from someone you trust who has done it before.
 There is no need to re-invent the wheel and put yourself at risk.

 If you don’t have an IT professional in your inner circle, get several references, be wary of proposals that sound too good to be true, and consider getting professional advisement.
 If at all possible, look into a local technology company that you can meet with face-to-face and see their office and development teams first hand.

 Meeting in person helps you get a better feel for someone and raises the accountability because you become a real person in their minds, not just another project.